Sep 16, 2019

 Now that the first beta of Qt 5.14 is getting closer, it is time to start talking about one of the big new features.
-We cannot possibly cover all the details around the graphics stack improvements and the road to Qt 6 in one post, so in part 1 and 2 we will describe the background and take a closer look at what 5.14 will ship with, and then dive into the technical details and future directions in another set of posts later on.
+We cannot possibly cover all the details around the graphics stack improvements and the road to Qt 6 in one post, so in part 1 (this blog) and part 2 we will describe the background and take a closer look at what 5.14 will ship with, and then dive into the technical details and future directions in another set of posts later on.

 The 5.14 new features page mentions: Added the first preview of the graphics API independent scenegraph renderer as an opt-in feature.
 This allows running qualifying Qt Quick applications on top of Vulkan, Metal, or Direct3D 11 instead of OpenGL.